Braintree-by-Vox/Statutory-Documents-and-Training-UserGuide/UserGuide.md

 ![alt text](image-6.png)

-*   Code : unique code to indentify the organisation
+*   Code : unique code to identify the organisation
 *   Name - full name of the organisation
 *   Membership number - if you have a registration number with the external organisation, enter it here
 *   Vendor number - link to a vendor to facilitate payment of membership fees.